xdagee/sai/README.md

 - Move your mouse or touch to “wake” the animation; it also pulses periodically.
 - Submit feedback in the form; recent feedback appears in a list and persists across reloads.
 - To clear feedback: run `localStorage.removeItem('aiFeedbacks')` in DevTools Console.

+### Accessibility & Motion
+- The feedback form includes a visible label and helper text; status updates are announced via an `aria-live` region.
+- If your system has “Reduce motion” enabled, most animations are minimized via `prefers-reduced-motion`.

 ## Key Implementation Notes
 - **Animation triggers**: hover (`mouseenter`/`mouseleave`), touch (`touchstart`/`touchend`), and a 15s interval that toggles an `active` class on `#animationContainer`.